eu-digital-identity-wallet/eudi-app-multiplatform-verifier-ui/README.md

 ### Prerequisites

-You can download the application (apk file) through GitHub releases [here](https://github.com/eu-digital-identity-wallet/eudi-app-multiplatform-verifier-ui/releases)
+You can download the application (APK file) through GitHub releases [here](https://github.com/eu-digital-identity-wallet/eudi-app-multiplatform-verifier-ui/releases)

 Alternatively, you can build it yourself using Xcode for iOS or Android Studio for Android.